NFL draft dominated early by QBs, including top pick Young

 Young had a spectacular career at Alabama and the Panthers are hoping he can deliver the franchise’s first Lombardi Trophy.
 He played in a pro-style offense under offensive coordinator Bill O’Brien, the former Texans head coach who has returned to the NFL to run New England’s offense.

-Young threw for 4,872 yards with 47 touchdowns and seven interceptions in his first season starting as a sophomore in 2021.
-Last season, he had 3,328 yards passing with 32 TDs and five picks while playing with a new supporting cast.

-Stroud's stock had seemingly dropped after reports that he scored poorly in the S2 Cognition test surfaced recently.
-He told the AP earlier in the day he didn't know where he would end up going, even saying it could be top 20.

-Instead, Stroud, a finalist for the Heisman Trophy the past two seasons, goes to Houston to help the rebuilding Texans move past Deshaun Watson.
+Stroud, a finalist for the Heisman Trophy the past two seasons, goes to Houston to help the rebuilding Texans move past Deshaun Watson.
+It’s the ninth time two QBs went 1-2 and the first time it was two Black QBs.

-Richardson might have the most upside of all the QBs in this draft class but he has the least experience.
-Colts owner Jim Irsay is fond of Philadelphia Eagles QB Jalen Hurts and Richardson has similar playmaking ability.

-Defense-needy Seattle took Illinois cornerback Devon Witherspoon at No. 5 and the Cardinals moved up to No. 6 to select Ohio State offensive lineman Paris Johnson.
+After the run on QBs, defense-needy Seattle took Illinois cornerback Devon Witherspoon at No. 5 and the wheeling-and-dealing Cardinals moved up to No. 6 to select Ohio State offensive lineman Paris Johnson.
 Las Vegas then chose Texas Tech edge Tyree Wilson and Atlanta made Bijan Robinson the first running back taken in the top 10 since Saquon Barkley went No. 2 to the Giants in 2018.

 NFC champion Philadelphia moved up one spot to take troubled Georgia defensive tackle Jalen Carter at No. 9 and Chicago went with Tennessee offensive lineman Darnell Wright with the 10th pick.

 At No. 11, the Titans passed on Levis for Northwestern offensive lineman Peter Skoronski.
-Levis and Tennessee’s Hendon Hooker could make it five QBs in the first round a year after Kenny Pickett (No. 20) was the only signal-caller to go in the first round.
+Levis and Tennessee’s Hendon Hooker had a chance to make it five QBs in the first round a year after Kenny Pickett (No. 20) was the only signal-caller to go in the first round.

+The Tampa Bay Buccaneers also passed on Levis at No. 19, taking Pitt defensive tackle Calijah Kancey.

+It took until the 20th pick for the first wide receiver to go.
+The Seahawks chose Jaxon Smith-Njigba.
+That started a run of four wideouts in a row.
+The Chargers then took Quentin Johnston, the Ravens grabbed Zay Flowers to team up with Odell Beckham Jr., and the Vikings added Jordan Addison to go with Justin Jefferson.

 Two months after the hometown Kansas City Chiefs celebrated another Super Bowl title with a downtown parade, a sea of red-clad fans lined up in the streets where the century-old Union Station served as the backdrop for the draft.